-Faculty and staff members are required to report all forms of sexual misconduct and gender discrimination to the Senior Associate Vice President for Equity and University Title IX Coordinator or Designated Reporting Representatives.
+Faculty and staff members are required to report all forms of sexual misconduct and gender discrimination to the Office of Equity.
 These include sexual harassment, sexual assault, intimate partner violence, stalking and discrimination based on an individual’s gender.

 When sexual misconduct or gender discrimination is reported to you: